Maternity leaves in the developed world vary in length and pay from nothing to 14 months at no pay to 100% covered.

 Finally, if you’re in Canada, you will receive the Canada Child Benefit, which is as much as $533 per month depending on your family’s income.
 This is an awesome benefit offered to Canadian families to help with the additional costs of providing for a child.
 For me, it meant I could upgrade from a 1-bedroom apartment to a 2-bedroom.
 This made both me and my baby so much more comfortable.

 Once you know how much you’ll have coming in during your maternity leave, you can subtract it from your total expenses to calculate how much you need to make ends meet.

 If you need $3,000 per month in net income to pay your bills and you’ll have $1,750 coming in, you’ll need $1,250 to make up the difference.
 If you’re taking a three-month maternity leave like me, this amounts to $3,750 in savings required.
 If you’re taking 6 months, you’ll need to set aside $7,500.

 The best way to save for your maternity leave is in a dedicated savings account.
-I suggest a “Baby Fund” that is a catch-all for all pregnancy and baby related expenses, including your maternity leave.
-Once you’ve calculated the amount you need, then divide it by the weeks or months left in your pregnancy, and set up an automatic transfer of that amount from your chequing account to savings.
-Add any unexpected cash windfalls or bonuses to further top off the account, and then let interest take care of the rest.
+I suggest a “Baby Fund” that is a catch-all for all pregnancy and baby-related expenses, including your maternity leave.
+Once you’ve calculated the amount you need, divide it by the weeks or months left in your pregnancy.
+Set up an automatic transfer of that amount from your chequing account to savings.
+Add any unexpected cash windfalls or bonuses to further top off the account.
+Then let interest take care of the rest!

-Funding your own maternity leave isn’t easy, but it’s essential to take care of your finances before baby arrives so you can focus on recovering and spending time with your new little bundle of joy when they do!
+Funding your own maternity leave isn’t easy.
+But it’s essential to take care of your finances before baby arrives.
+Then you can focus on recovering and spending time with your new little bundle of joy!